rindeal/SQLite3-Encryption/README.md

-SQLite3 with encryption support
+SQLite3 with encryption
 ============================
-Original SQLite3 C library with support for full and transparent encryption

 What?
 ------
 - SQLite3 with a key based transparent encryption layer (128/256*-bit AES), which encrypts everything including metadata
-- fully compatible with your current databases and your codebase
+- drop-in/drop-out
-  - you may for example encrypt your current databases, use them as long as you wish, then decide to decrypt them back to plain text and use them from the standard SQLite3 library
+  - you may for example encrypt your current databases, use them as long as you wish, then decide to decrypt them back to plain text and use them from the standard SQLite3 library, also you may use this library just as a standard SQLite3 library
 - no external dependencies like _OpenSSL_, _Microsoft Visual C++ Redistributable Packages_, _Microsoft .NET Framework_, ...
 - build script currently generates only solution _(*.sln)_ files for Microsoft Visual Studio IDE, but as SQLite3 and wxSQLite3 are cross-platform, you may try to [download the original wxSQLite3 source code](https://sourceforge.net/projects/wxcode/files/Components/wxSQLite3) and built it yourself for your platform